 - Read with a proper volume and speed.

-- Express the author’s meaning as you read.
+- Encourage older children to express the author’s meaning as you read.
 Understanding the author’s meaning comes from intelligent reading.

 Tools To Help Your Child Read Out Loud Beautifully